Fakhruddin Ali Ahmed Medical College and Hospital

 Fakhruddin Ali Ahmed Medical College and Hospital (FAAMCH) is the fifth medical college of Assam based in Barpeta.
 The college has been named after former President of India Fakhruddin Ali Ahmed.
-The classes were formally inaugurated in August 2012 by then health minister of Assam, Himanta Biswa Sarma, after it received the permission from the Medical Council of India even though the hospital section was inaugurated on 11 February 2011.
+The classes were formally inaugurated in August 2012 by then health minister of Assam, Himanta Biswa Sarma, after it received the permission from the National Medical Commission even though the hospital section was inaugurated on 11 February 2011.

 It is affiliated with Srimanta Sankaradeva University of Health Sciences, Guwahati.
 The college has a current intake of 125 undergraduate students per year and 42 postgraduate students per year.
 The college also runs various paramedical diploma courses.